Thank God the first hour is over and I don't have to talk about Hillary Clinton anymore.

 And when these podcasts are available, yesterday it was within an hour of the conclusion of the program.

-Uh, the software will go get it and download it to your computer.
+The software will go get it and download it to your computer.

-Keep the program up and running all the time, the media center software, whenever there's a podcast, it'll get it.
+Keep the program up and running all the time, the media center software.

 And then you can do whatever you want.

-You can uh you can copy the files, uh, play it on iTunes if you have it, or you can put it on your MP3 player, your iPod or what have you, and then you have portability.
+You can copy the files, play it on iTunes if you have it, or you can put it on your MP3 player, your iPod, or what have you.

-Uh so now not only on the cutting edge of societal evolution, the cutting edge of radio, but of podcasting as well.
+So now not only on the cutting edge of societal evolution, the cutting edge of radio, but of podcasting as well.

 The EIB network takes the lead.

-Barbara Boxer, yesterday on the Senate floor, came to the floor with a whole bunch of big signs in the aisle next to her.
+Barbara Boxer yesterday on the Senate floor came to the floor with a whole bunch of big signs in the aisle next to her.

-And all Barbara Boxer does is read the list of names of all the wacko liberal groups that came together to oppose her nomination.
+And all Barbara Boxer does is read the list of names of all the wacko-liberal groups that came together to oppose her nomination.

-I want you to listen to the groups that are opposed to Janice Rogers Brown, ADA Watch National Coalition for Disability Rights, Advocates for the West, AFL CIO, Alliance for Justice, Alliance for Retired Americans, American Association of University Women.
+ADA Watch National Coalition for Disability Rights, Advocates for the West, AFL-CIO, Alliance for Justice, Alliance for Retired Americans, American Association of University Women.

-Americans for Democratic Action, Americans United for Separation of Church and State, Amigos Bravos, Basilon Center for Mental Health Law, Center for Biological Diversity, Center for America Advocacy, Citizens Coal Council,
+American Association of University Women, American Federation of State, County, and Municipal Employees, American Lands Alliance, American Planning Association, American Rivers, Americans for Democratic Action, Americans United for Separation of Church and State, Amigos Bravos, Basilan Center for Mental Health Law, Center for Biological Diversity, Center for Healthcare Advocacy, Citizens Coal Council,

-Clean Air Council, Clean Water Action, Clean Water Action Council, Black Women Lawyers of Los Angeles, California Abortion and Reproductive Rights Action, California Association of Black Lawyers, Californians for Fair and Independent Judges, California Federation of Labor, AFL CAO, California League of Conservation Voters, California National Organization for Women.
+Clean Air Council, Clean Water Action, Clean Water Action Council, Black Women Lawyers of Los Angeles, California Abortion and Reproductive Rights Action, California Association of Black Lawyers, Californians for Fair and Independent Judges, California Federation of Labor, AFLCAO, California League of Conservation Voters, California National Organization for Women.

 Do we have more here?